0n0w1c/Ore-ganizer/readme.md

 Take control of your resources!

-Introduces new versions of the pumpjack, electric and big mining drills,
+Introduces new versions of the pumpjack, electric and big mining drills, which spawn the selected resource when placed.

-which spawn the selected resource when placed.
+Click the shortcut to open the resource selector and pick the resource.

-Click the shortcut to open the resource selector and choose a resource.
+Then place a resource drill, pumpjack or blueprint as usual.

-Then, select the appropriate drill or pumpjack and place it.
+Resource selection remains in effect until changed or the surface is changed.

-Placement is blocked for invalid combinations -- for example, crude oil with electric mining drills.
+Deconstruction removes the resource.

-When changing surfaces, the selected resource is cleared, which also blocks placement.
+Construction is blocked for invalid combinations and if a technology is required for mining and it is not yet researched.

 #### Startup Options:
 * Resource amount per tile